Find a New Activity This Weekend!

 4 CHESS BOXING

 Of all the odd sports, this one may seem the oddest.
 Rounds of chess alternate with rounds of boxing.
 Played in Europe, it’s a battle where brain meets brawn.
 And it needs an antiperspirant deodorant to match the pace.
-Degree Men Advanced Protection Overtime Antiperspirant Deodorant helps protect your every move.
+Degree Men Advanced Protection Antiperspirant Deodorant helps protect your every move.

 Probably the most physically demanding sport on this list.
 It mixes off-road biking with running through muddy terrain.
 The catch?
 You have to carry the bike with you when you’re running.
 It’s about pushing yourself to the limit.